nens/cookiecutter-rana-process-template/{{ cookiecutter.project_name }}/README.md

 ```

 This runtime configuration defines the `working_dir` path, which will be created to hold temporary files during the process run.
-Futhermore, the `project_dir` points to a directory used to contain files as if it is a project in Rana.
+Furthermore, the `project_dir` points to a directory used to contain files as if it were a project in Rana.
 The `get_local_test_settings()` function reads the `local_test/config.yaml` file containing local test configuration (see next paragraph).
 The `cleanup_workdir` flag indicates if the `working_dir` must be removed after the process run (turn off to inspect files after  process execution).

-Copy `local_test/placeholder_config.conf` to `local_test/config.conf` and adjust for your local test run is not always necessary.
+Copy `local_test/placeholder_config.conf` to `local_test/config.conf` and adjust it for your local test run, if necessary.
-Depending on your process, the most common configuration use cases are authentication with Lizard, or 3Di.
+Depending on your process, the most common configuration use cases are authentication with Lizard or 3Di.
 Another case is if your process interacts with dataset normally provided in Rana, these would also be configured here.
-See the [LocalTestSettings](https://github.com/nens/rana-process-sdk/blob/main/src/rana_process_sdk/settings/local_test_settings.py)) for all configuration options.
+See [LocalTestSettings](https://github.com/nens/rana-process-sdk/blob/main/src/rana_process_sdk/settings/local_test_settings.py) for all configuration options.
 This part of the SDK is still being streamlined, so if you need help, please contact the Rana development team.

 #### Define input and output parameters